trick77/docker-blockcollider-node/README.md

 To stop the container use ```sudo docker-compose down```

-To see what the rovers do you can access http://localhost:3000 or, if your server's IP address is accessible from the internet, http://your-servers-public-ip:3000/.
+To see what the block rovers do you can access http://localhost:3000 or, if your server's IP address is accessible from the internet, http://your-servers-public-ip:3000/.
 The UI shows the latest received blocks from the participating blockchains.

 ![rovers](https://i.imgur.com/MP5cQGI.png)